 In ALS, one of the HSPs — HSP70 — can bind to faulty SOD1 protein and remove it.
-By increasing the production of HSP7, arimoclomol may reduce the rate of motor neuron death and slow the progression of ALS.
+By increasing the production of HSP70, arimoclomol may reduce the rate of motor neuron death and slow the progression of ALS.

-Orphazyme enrolled 36 patients with SOD1-related ALS in the trial NCT00706147).
-They received either arimoclomol or a placebo three times a day for up to 12 months.
+A Phase 2/3 clinical trial (NCT00706147) showed that arimoclomol was safe, and that patients tolerated it well.
+Orphazyme enrolled 36 patients with SOD1-related ALS for the trial.
+The participants received either arimoclomol or a placebo three times a day for up to 12 months.